selwin/python-user-agents/README.rst

 ==================

-``user_agents`` is a Python library that provides an easy way to identify/detect devices like mobile phones, tablets and their capabilities by parsing (browser) user agent strings.
+``user_agents`` is a Python library that provides an easy way to identify/detect devices like mobile phones, tablets and their capabilities by parsing (browser/HTTP) user agent strings.
 The goal is to reliably detect whether:

 * User agent is a mobile, tablet or PC based device
 * User agent has touch capabilities (has touch screen)